 Install a temporary CCTV camera tower along with good site lighting.
 Why would thieves target a difficult to access site that’s well lit, with remote cameras and movement sensors surveying everything, when they can find a dark, unsecured alternative?

 For construction sites, solar powered mobile camera towers are an ideal security solution.
 Running off mains or solar power and communicating via the mobile network, Clearway’s mobile CCTV towers can be your eyes with virtually 360˚ coverage.
 They survey all the site with their swivelling, high-definition movement-activated cameras and when triggered, they can issue voiced warnings to trespassers so they know they’ve been spotted.
 You can read more about our construction site security services here.

-The activation and live video are instantly beamed back to Clearway’s state-of-the-art NSI Gold Alarm Receiving Centre who, in turn, will raise an alarm, send out a security guard patrol and/or contact the police to apprehend the intruders.
+The site alarm activation and live video are instantly beamed back to Clearway’s state-of-the-art NSI Gold Alarm Receiving Centre who, in turn, will raise an alarm, send out a security guard patrol and/or contact the police to apprehend the intruders.